Support Us Button Widget

 Only 30 miles or so east of Portland, the pika colony in the Gorge is a bit of an enigma, as they exist at much lower elevations (only a few hundred feet above sea level) than other populations.
 Cascades Pika Watch is dedicated to gathering more data this summer.

-The volunteer group of citizen scientists conducts sitting surveys over several months to track and log the pika presence in the region.
-No special skills are required and all areas are accessible by public trails, though the Oregon Zoo will hold free crash courses both in-person and online, Thursday, May 11-Saturday, May 13.
+The volunteer group of citizen scientists conducts sitting surveys over several months to track and log pika populations in the region.
+No special skills are required and all areas are accessible by public trails, though the Oregon Zoo will offer free crash courses in-person, Thursday, May 9-Saturday, May 11, and online.

 American pika are an indicator species and particularly sensitive to temperatures at either extreme, which means they get extra attention from researchers studying the effects of climate change.